 Business Ethics will analyze ethical issues and their impact on theoretical and applied business practices.
-The course will involve various literary models that will be used to apply new perspectives and ideas to
+The course will involve various literary models that will be used to apply new perspectives and ideas to the field of business ethics and individual decision making.
+Moral analyses will also be conducted to determine the effects on overall professional and personal development.
+Prerequisite: None

-POLS 155 Introduction to Political Science 4.5
+POLS 155Introduction to Political Science4.5